eerielili/librebootfr/docs/install/x200_external.md

 ======

-You need DDR3 SODIMM PC3-8500 RAM installed, in matching pairs (speed/size).
-Non-matching pairs won't work.
+You need DDR3 SODIMM PC3-8500 RAM installed, in matching pairs (speed/size) as some non-matching pairs are known not to work.
 You can also install a single module (meaning, one of the slots will be empty) in slot 0.

-NOTE: according to users repors, non matching pairs (e.g. 1+2 GiB) might work in some cases.

 Make sure that the RAM you buy is the 2Rx8 density.